 Energy Assistance Scheme

-This is part of the Energy Assistance Scheme, which makes homes, including residential mobile homes, easier and cheaper to heat by making them more energy efficient.
+The Energy Assistance scheme makes homes, including residential mobile homes, easier and cheaper to heat by making them more energy efficient.

-In line with what you need, and if you qualify, we organise grants for up to £4,000 worth of work, or sometimes even up to £6,500.
+If you qualify, you may be entitled to grants for up to £4,000 worth of work, or sometimes even up to £6,500.

 Ways that we might improve your home could include: